Porsche 996 GT2: Specs, History, and Buying Guide

 Final Thoughts

-The 996 GT2 is not the best-looking 911.
+The 911 GT2 is not the best-looking Porsche 911.
 It shares the controversial fried egg headlights that split the Porsche community for years.
 But none of that matters when you are behind the wheel.

-This is a car built for drivers who want the machine to get out of the way.
+The 911 GT2 is a car built for drivers who want the machine to get out of the way.
 No computers.
 No safety nets.
-Just a twin-turbo flat-six, a manual gearbox, rear-wheel drive, and your ability to manage all of it.
+Just twin turbo power, a manual gearbox, rear-wheel drive, and your ability to manage all of it.

 The car that replaced it is faster in every measurable way.
 But it also has stability control, launch control, and PDK.
 The 996 GT2 has none of that.
 And for a certain kind of driver, that is exactly the point.